nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - [How to run a JAR file](https://stackoverflow.com/questions/5774970/run-jar-file-in-command-prompt).

-3. Copy the file to the folder you want to use as the _home folder_ for your DocTrack.
+3. Copy the file to the folder you want to use as the _home folder_ for your DocTrack application.

 4. Open a [command terminal](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) of your preference, and run the commands: